 (iii) C(sp3)-H activations via synergistic merging of photoredox and HAT catalysis: J. Am.
 Chem.
 Soc.
 2017, 139, 13579.
 Angew.
 Chem.
 Int.
 Ed.
 2017, 56, 16621.
 Angew.
 Chem.
 Int.
 Ed.
 2018, 57, 12661.

-Visible-light-mediated fine chemical synthesis using natural gas feedstocks
+synthesis using natural gas feedstocks

 Natural gas feedstocks such as acetylene, CO2, methane and ethane are inexpensive, non-toxic and available in virtually unlimited amounts, which can be used as substitutes for limited fossil fuel resources.
 However, its research and application for fine chemical synthesis is significantly restricted by the requirement of complicate apparatus, especially for high-pressure and photo-transformations.
 The development of SFMT reactor provides an ideal platform to evaluate gas-involved transformation under light promoted conditions due to the increased light penetration and enhanced gas/liquid surface to volume ratio associated tieh micro-tubing reactors.
 Our group has developed several new fundamental reactions that directly convert inexpensive gaseous feedstocks to value added-chemicals using visible-light as the energy source.